nadsisdead/nadsisdead/README.md

 <img src="assets/fire.gif" width="100%">
 <br>

-> [!NOTE]
-> This page likely has layout issues on phones, sorry about that!
+> (This page likely has layout issues on phones, sorry about that!)
  <h3>

  ```diff